Comparison of American and Canadian football: Fair catches and punt returns

-In Canadian football, if the receiving team does not play the ball, the kicker, and any teammates behind the kicker at the time of the kick, can attempt to retrieve and advance the ball.
+In Canadian football, if the receiving team does not play the ball, the kicker, and any teammates behind the kicker at the time of the kick, can retrieve and advance the ball.
 This is further explained in the kicker advancing the ball section.

 Motion at the snap

 In American football, after all players are set, only one offensive player is allowed to be in motion, and he cannot be moving toward the line of scrimmage while the ball is snapped.
 The motion player must start from behind the line of scrimmage; players on the line cannot be in motion.

 In Canadian football, all offensive backfield players, except the quarterback, may be in motion at the snap; players in motion may move in any direction as long as they are behind the line of scrimmage at the snap.
 In addition, the two players on the ends of the line of scrimmage (generally wide receivers) may also be in motion along the line.
 Many teams encourage this unlimited motion, as it can confuse the defence.
 It also provides receivers the advantage of a running start, as they can time their runs so that they cross the line of scrimmage at speed when the ball is snapped, allowing them to get downfield faster than receivers in American football, allowing for comparatively longer throws in the same amount of time after the snap or quicker throws for a given distance.